Parkway Village (Queens): Architecture

 The complex consists of 109 buildings, which together occupy 16% of the land, surrounded by landscaped grounds.
-Each are each two or three stories tall and are faced with red brick.
+Each are two or three stories tall and are faced with red brick.
 Their style is described as neo-Georgian or "modernized Colonial".
 The architect was Leonard Schultze, who in prior decades was known for designing luxury hotels (notably the Waldorf Astoria New York), but who in the 1940s had turned his attention to large middle-income apartment complexes for the Metropolitan Life Insurance Company, including Parkmerced in San Francisco, Park La Brea in Los Angeles, and Parkfairfax in Alexandria, Virginia.

 The landscape designer was Clarence Combs (1892-1958), who had previously worked on many other projects associated with Robert Moses, including the well-known Jones Beach State Park.
 Moses, a politically powerful parks commissioner and the driving force behind the construction of Parkway Village, had helped to arrange the project's financing and lease with the UN.
 He likely recommended Combs for the landscaping role.

 Owing to both its architectural significance and its historical associations, the complex was listed on the National Register of Historic Places in 2012.